EP241021a: A catastrophic collapse/merger of compact star binary leading to the formation of a remnant millisecond

 On the other hand, Moreover, the leakage of the MWN emission is further dependent on the anisotropic structure of the jet and ejecta.
 In the jet direction, the MWN emission is likely to be detectable from the very moment of the beginning, because the jet material is always transparent.
 On the contrary, in the other directions, the MWN emission can be detected only after the explosion ejecta becomes optical thin for X-rays.
-Following the above considerations, the total X-ray luminosity can be expressed as
+Following the above considerations, the total luminosity in X-ray band can be expressed as

-where the X-ray luminosity of the MWN is simply assumed to trace the spin-down luminosity of the magnetar without a detailed description of the MWN emission mechanisms. $f_{\rm j}=\Omega_{\rm j}/4\pi$ is introduced because the MWN at the jet direction is probably relativistic.
+where the X-ray luminosity of the MWN is simply assumed to trace the spin-down luminosity of the magnetar without a detailed description of the MWN emission mechanisms. $f_{\rm j}=\Omega_{\rm j}/4\pi$ is introduced because the MWN at the jet direction is probably relativistic and, consequently, its emission could be collimated within such a solid angle rather than isotropic.
 Here we take $f_{\rm j}\approx 0.15$ as a reference value, roughly corresponding to a half-opening angle around $30^\circ$ of the jet.